beartumble/WhatAnalyzer/README.md

-WhatRepo
+WhatAnalyzer
 ========

-Open source team composed of more than 300 people.Mainly related to the search engine and artificial intelligence.
+Open source team composed of more than 50 people.Mainly related to the search engine and artificial intelligence.
+Members:
+lastsweetop